ryanodell/Mystic2D/README.md

     - Create REAL precompiled headers - pch is NOT a precompiled header, it was a failed idea...
     - Create a "common" header file
     - Implement lightweight logger
+    - Provide a default shader when none is supplied

 # TODO
     - Create TODO list